Related ToolsConfluenceNotionGuruSliteBloomfireDocument360

 Why it works for small teams:

-- Free for individuals, $10/user/month (annual) for teams
+• Free for individuals, $10 per user/month (annual) for teams

-- Real-time collaboration without version conflicts
+• Real-time collaboration without version conflicts

-- Clean interface with minimal learning curve
+• Clean interface with a minimal learning curve

-ROI calculation: If your 15-person team saves just 1 hour per week on knowledge search (from 9.3 to 8.3 hours), that’s 15 hours saved weekly.
-At $50/hour average salary, that’s $750/week or $39,000/year saved.
-Notion Plus costs $1,800/year for 15 users - a 21x return on investment.
+ROI calculation: If a 15-person team saves 1 hour per week on knowledge search, that is 15 hours weekly.
+At $50/hour, that is $39,000/year saved.
+Notion Plus costs $1,800/year for 15 users - a 21x return.
+This tracks with Forrester’s Total Economic Impact studies, which show knowledge management tools delivering 3-5 year ROI above 400%.

 For Mid-Size Teams (20-100 People)